theorangepotato/programming-languages-2019/Lab2-Lambda-Calculus/LambdaFun/README.md

 <op>        ::=  "*" | "+" | "-" | "/" | ">" | ">=" | "==" | "!=" | "=<" | "<"
 <number>    ::= <digit>+
 ```
+## Lab2

+Implement the programs of Assignment1 in LambdaFun by adding them to `test/linked-list.lc`